Skip to main content

 USGS provides public access to a wide variety of data and adds value to those data by providing basic data visualizations, services to download data, descriptions of data and metadata, and supporting documentation.
 Due to the variety and depth of content offered, the WDFN team’s primary goal is to help users discover the USGS water data.
 Exploratory Pages are pages designed to help users explore our data.
 We will likely build more of these pages in coming years as we increasingly provide tools to access, visualize, and use water data.

-A graphic describing Exploratory Pages which includes the National Water Dashboard at https://dashboard.waterdata.usgs.gov/ and the Explore USGS Water Data which is coming soon at https://waterdata.usgs.gov/search.
+A graphic describing Exploratory Pages which includes the National Water Dashboard at https://dashboard.waterdata.usgs.gov/ and the Explore USGS Water Data page at https://waterdata.usgs.gov/explore/

-Exploratory Pages: Explores water data offerings.
-Includes the National Water Dashboard at https://dashboard.waterdata.usgs.gov/ and the Explore USGS Water Data which is coming soon to WDFN.
+Exploratory Pages: Explore water data offerings and facilitate access to network or speciality pages.
+Exploratory pages include the National Water Dashboard at https://dashboard.waterdata.usgs.gov/ and the Explore USGS Water Data page at https://waterdata.usgs.gov/explore/

 Network Pages